 There are four committees of the Board, each held quarterly during the week from 4:00 to 6:00 p.m. in September, November, February and May.
 Board meetings are also held quarterly during the week from 8:30 to 11:30 a.m., following on the committee meetings, in October, December, March and June.
 Trustees are asked to sit on two committees and attend meetings in person.
 Additional time commitments include travel time to and from committee and board meetings and pre-meeting preparation time.

 The Membership-elected Trustee term begins July 1 of the year in which they were elected and runs for a period of three years.
 An incumbent Trustee may seek re-election for an additional three-year term.
 The incumbent Trustee must follow the same nomination process as a new candidate.
-For more information, you are asked to review the Membership-elected Trustee Management Practice.
+For more information, you are asked to review the Membership-elected Trustee Management Policy.